when did judas hang himself?

 The record states that Judas went before them.
 This does not necessarily mean that he led them, but more likely that at some point Judas overtook them and went out in front of them.

 He no doubt followed behind or perhaps amongst the troop until they arrived at the Garden.
 Then he would rush forward as if coming to Yeshua's aid and kiss Him as a friend and brother.
 Yet Yeshua was not fooled, saying, "Betrayest thou the Son of man with a kiss?"
-Of course in all the commotion no other disciples could hear what was actually being said and no doubt they supposed exactly what Judas and planned they would.
+Of course in all the commotion no other disciples could hear what was actually being said between Yeshua and Judas, and no doubt the other disciples supposed exactly what Judas and planned they would, that he was not the betrayer but still a friend.
 Thus, when they all regrouped, there would have been no reason to exclude Judas and he was welcomed into the fold as the Gospel record indicates.

 We have every confidence therefore that Judas did not immediately, after Yeshua's capture, go out and kill himself.
 He was around at least long enough to see the risen Lord.
 But how long did he put on this charade before the other disciples?
 Evidently for some time, for he was most likely still around on the day Yeshua ascended into heaven.
 Note the record.